-The rest of this paper will cover the reproductive system.
+The rest of this chapter will cover the reproductive system.
 If you wish to study the other systems, they are dealt with in the appendix.
-The first part of the discussion of the reproductive system will concern anatomy; the second part will deal with orgasm and ovulation.
+The first part of the discussion of the reproductive system will concern anatomy; the second part will deal with ovulation.